 - Following activity, dietary and lifestyle restrictions and recommendations before surgery and during recovery.
 This includes physical therapy, occupational therapy and other rehabilitation treatments.

-- Informing your doctor if you are nursing or there is any possibility that you may be pregnant
+- Informing your doctor if you are nursing or there is any possibility of pregnancy

 - Notifying your doctor immediately of any concerns, such as bleeding, fever, increase in pain, or wound redness, swelling or drainage